Why the Dow's Tanking Today

 At the time this article was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
 You can follow him on Twitter here.
-The Motley Fool owns shares of Microsoft.
-Motley Fool newsletter services have recommended buying shares of Microsoft and Pfizer, as well as creating a bull call spread position in Microsoft.
+The Motley Fool owns shares of Bank of America.
+Motley Fool newsletter services have recommended buying shares of 3M and Procter & Gamble, as well as creating a diagonal call position in 3M.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool has a disclosure policy.